 Writing for Area of Study – Discovery: a judicious critique

-Consider the two student stories published recently – both began as class exercises relating to Corbett Gardens; both explore characterisation through action and dialogue; both use descriptive passages to reveal emotion.
+Consider these two student stories – both began as class exercises relating to Corbett Gardens; both explore characterisation through action and dialogue; both use descriptive passages to reveal emotion.
 Rather than beginning afresh, students could consider adapting existing narratives, and how they might be edited, to incorporate elements of the area of Study: Discovery.

 These Boots – contributed to the if:books Australia Memory Makes Us live story by Kate Pullinger

 Music memories make me, more than any other.

 My first music memory is that of Nancy Sinatra singing ‘These boots Were Made for Walking’ when I was two or three.
 I imagine myself stomping around the lounge room in gumboots – I don’t recall exactly – but the lyrics are clear.
 The kind of simple words, actions and beat that appeals to young children.
 It was years before I realised a different meaning.

 My mother helped give me this love of music and dance.
 The neighbours called her ‘Happy Burke’ because she always had the radio on, singing loudly.
 The reality must have been different: she had left family and friends behind in Canada, married and was raising four young kids in outer suburbia – Blacktown – without a car or phone or tv or much money.

 Recently I celebrated my 50th birthday and asked people to RSVP with a song to share with me.
 A colleague chose Nancy’s song – maybe because I love wearing boots – and mum and I joyously stomped around once again.

 Encourage students to write a memory in three paragraphs.
 Critique the different elements or features of These Boots – perhaps even write a reflection on this story, identifying what works or doesn’t work and suggesting areas for improvement.
 This will give students a starting point for their first draft.